IELTS Writing Examples: 20+ Coherence & Cohesion Templates for Band 9 Essays

 For detailed guidance on crafting powerful introductions and conclusions, refer to our guide on How to Write an Impressive IELTS Essay Introduction.

-Writing a coherent and cohesive essay under time pressure requires strategic planning:
+Writing a coherent and cohesive essay under time pressure requires strategic planning for IELTS writing task 2, as emphasized in our IELTS online coaching:

-For more time management strategies, see our comprehensive guide on Time Management Tips for Writing Task 2.
+For more time management strategies from IELTS online coaching, see our comprehensive guide on Time Management Tips for Writing Task 2 with IELTS writing checker support.

 Practical Exercises to Improve Coherence and Cohesion